Superconductors

 Nanoscale defects in epitaxial thin film superconductor tapes for improved flux pinning in high magnetic fields

 Since superconductors are typically used in presence of a magnetic field, their critical current performance in a magnetic field is an important metric.
-In a thin film superconductor tape without any added dopants, the critical current density decreases by a factor of 7 to 10 when a magnetic field of 1 T is applied perpendicular to the tape plane.
+In a thin film superconductor tape without any added dopants, the critical current density at 77 K decreases by a factor of 7 to 10 when a magnetic field of 1 T is applied perpendicular to the tape plane.
 At the University of Houston, we have employed heavy doping (15% – 25%) of Zr to form a high density (1011 – 1012 cm-2) of BaZrO3 (BZO) nanoscale defects in the thin film superconductor matrix to pin the magnetic flux lines and achieve substantially improved critical current in high magnetic fields.
 The BZO defects are formed by a self-assembly process simultaneously during the epitaxial growth of the REBCO film.
 In a program funded by the Advanced Research Projects Agency-Energy (ARPA-e), we successfully developed a Metal Organic Chemical Vapor Deposition (MOCVD) process to achieve a high density of well-aligned BZO nanocolumns in heavily-doped REBCO films (up to 25 mol% doping) while maintaining excellent epitaxial growth [1].

 Microstructures of a 25 mol.% Zr-doped thin film superconductor film synthesized by MOCVD showing abundant columnar structures of self-assembled BaZrO3.

-By this process, we were able to improve the critical current of REBCO tapes by three-fold in high magnetic fields at 30 K. Record-high critical current density above 20 MA/cm2 at 30 K, 3 T [2] and record-high pinning force levels above 1.7 TN/m3 [3] have been achieved in heavily-doped REBCO thin film superconductor tapes.
+By this process, we were able to improve the critical current of REBCO tapes by three-fold in high magnetic fields at 30 K. Record-high critical current density above 20 MA/cm2 at 30 K, 3 T [2] and pinning force levels above 1.7 TN/m3 [3] have been achieved in heavily-doped REBCO thin film superconductor tapes.

 (Left) Improved critical current of thin film superconductor tapes at 30 K, 3 T with increasing levels Zr addition.
 (Right) Flux pinning force levels of thin film superconductor tapes made by institutions world-wide.
 Courtesy T. Puig, EUCAS 2015